Kristina7729/Cloud-Health-Monitor/README.md

 3. It determines whether the service is healthy or unavailable.
 4. Results are displayed through a web dashboard.
 5. The dashboard can be refreshed to perform another health check.

-6. ## 📊 Example Results
+### 📊 Example Results

-Google — HEALTHY
+- Google — HEALTHY
-GitHub — HEALTHY
+- GitHub — HEALTHY
-Amazon — DOWN
+- Amazon — HEALTHY (HTTP 202)

-Each check also displays the response time for the monitored service.
+Each health check displays the service status and response time.

+### 🛠️ Troubleshooting & Improvements

+During initial testing, Amazon was incorrectly reported as `DOWN` because the health-check logic only treated HTTP `200` responses as healthy.
+The health-check logic was updated to recognize successful HTTP responses in the `2xx–3xx` range.

+After the update, Amazon returned **HTTP 202 (Accepted)** and was correctly identified as **HEALTHY**.

-## 📂 Project Structure
+### 📁 Project Structure

 ```text
 Cloud-Health-Monitor/